 It’s a little hard to judge this plan compared to others, seeing as it’s online only, but it’s priced towards the cheaper end of the market and competes primarily with the two other grocery giants – Coles Mobile and ALDI Mobile – as well as Kogan Mobile and Yomojo.
 Woolies sits pretty well here, and it looks to be better value than both ALDI and Coles, as the Woolies plan has more value added than ALDI’s plan, and the Coles plan is only on a 10 day expiry.
 Kogan, however, offers supreme value for only $1.90 more.

 Woolworths $30 Plan Compared

 This is the first Woolies plan that you can buy instore, so the convenience factor is really present here.
 This plan competes with TPG, Kogan Mobile and Lebara for your dollars.
-These are some of the cheapest providers to offer 3GB of data with unlimited calls and texts.
+These are some of the cheapest providers to offer 2 or 3GB of data with unlimited calls and texts.
 Woolworths holds its own, but you can’t go past Lebara who offer 5GB.
 All plans have bonuses – Woolworths has a 1GB bonus – so keep an eye out for these and their expiration dates.

 Woolworths $45 Plan Compared

 This is where you start to see some players offering serious data inclusions.
 Here Woolworths Mobile competes again with Coles and Amaysim – who offer an impressive 7GB – and OVO Mobile who offer a whopping 12GB data.
 This is where Woolworths Mobile seems to feel a little lacklustre with 6GB of data and a 2GB bonus.
 However, one thing to note is that Coles and Amaysim plans are both on 28 day billing periods, which means you are effectively charged 13 times a year instead of 12.